felipe-mendieta/mote-backend/README.md

 ### Scripts

-- El comando `npm run start` inicia el servidor de node en modo producción.
+- The `npm run start` command starts the Node server in production mode.
-- El comando `npm run dev` inicia un servidor con livereload.
+- The `npm run dev` command starts a server with live reload.
-- El comando `npm run seed:random` corre un carga de datos aleatorios inicial.
+- The `npm run seed:random` command runs an initial load of random data.

-## Licencia
+## License

-Este proyecto se lanza bajo la licencia [MIT](https://opensource.org/licenses/MIT).
+This project is released under the [MIT License](https://opensource.org/licenses/MIT).